ValexCrypto/Valex/docs/valex.cc/README.md

 # valex.cc

-This is the source code for the Electron website at [valex.cc](https://valex.cc).
+This is the source code for the Valex website at [valex.cc](https://valex.cc).

 ## Code of Conduct

-Electron is an open source project with a global contributor community.
+Valex is an open source project with a global contributor community.
 We want everyone to feel safe in our community, and we welcome participation from people of all backgrounds, regardless of experience level, age, gender indentity, race, religion, or nationality.